Retail’s biggest season

 Cart-abandonment rates normally hover around 70-75% on average.
 During BFCM, they can reach even higher extremes.
 If you put only one tip from this section into practice, the one we’re about to share should be the winner.

 A Chatfuel bot can be the linchpin in recovering more abandoned-cart revenue than ever—up to 7x more, in fact.
-Set up our Abandoned Cart plugin in just three clicks and start increasing your conversions.
+Set up our Cart Reminders app in just three clicks and start increasing your conversions.
 Here’s a simple illustration of how it works:

 You can set up your Chatfuel bot up to send these reminders in minutes.
-Then, head to Growth Tools from your Chatfuel dashboard to monitor exactly how much revenue the plugin recovers for you!
+Then, head to Growth Tools to monitor exactly how much revenue the app recovers for you!

 Check out our conversational tools for Shopify that drive sales.